How is scabies treated?

 What about children and pregnant women?

 Permethrin cream is typically used to treat scabies in children and teenagers, too.
-But it has not been approved for use in babies under the age of three months.
+But it has not been approved for use in babies under the age of two months.
 You can then talk to the doctor about whether it might still be possible to use this drug anyway ("off-label" use).
-Alternatively, crotamiton creams can be used in babies and children, and children over one year old can use benzyl benzoate creams.
+Alternatively, crotamiton creams can be used in babies and children under the age of one year.
+Children over one year old can use benzyl benzoate creams.
 Closer medical supervision of the treatment is recommended.
 Because of this, babies usually have the treatment in hospital, and toddlers sometimes do too.
 Ivermectin tablets have not been approved for use in children who weigh less than 15 kilograms.

 There are no approved scabies medicines for pregnant women and nursing mothers.
 Here again, they can talk to their doctor about the possibility of using permethrin cream off label.